Sinkhole linked to abandoned cave complex in St. Louis - NewsBreak

 There are a lot of cellars, caves, and tunnels under the streets of St. Louis, and a Missouri Sewer District spokesperson said historical records indicate that the sinkhole is linked to an old beer tunnel from the 1800s once used by Winkelmeyer Brewery.

 According to a Post-Dispatch article from 1902 , there were once natural caves near the city’s Union Station, and the complex’s tower sits on top of one of them.
-The old ticket office was located over another of the caverns located around 35 feet underground.Maps of the curious caves running under St. Louis neighborhoods
+The old ticket office was located over another of the caverns located around 35 feet underground.Oklahoma Tourism Department ending controversial contract with Swadley’s

 The brewer was located on Market Street from the 1850s to the 1890s.
 They took advantage of natural springs in the caves to keep beer cold during the city’s hot summers.
 The cellars were located under Market Street.